Akumal with Kids: Where to See Sea Turtles in Mexico's Riviera Maya

 Akumal Bay is the easiest place in Mexico to snorkel with wild green sea turtles - here is the family playbook for getting the experience right.

-Why Akumal Is on Every Riviera Maya Family Bucket List
+Why Akumal Is on Every Riviera Maya Family List

-Akumal means turtle in the Mayan language, and the village built around this protected bay has one job - sea turtles.
+Mira, Akumal means "place of the turtles" in Mayan, and the village built around this protected bay has one job: sea turtles.
 Green turtles graze on the seagrass meadows just yards from shore, and on a calm morning you can swim out from the beach and float over three or four of them within an hour.
-It is the kind of experience kids tell their grandparents about.
-Akumal sits about 20 miles south of Playa del Carmen and 16 miles north of Tulum on the Riviera Maya, so it works as a day trip from either base or as a weeklong destination of its own.
+The kind of experience kids tell their grandparents about.
+Akumal sits about 20 miles south of Playa del Carmen and 16 miles north of Tulum, so it works as a day trip from either base or as a weeklong destination of its own.

 That said, Akumal has changed.
 The free-for-all of ten years ago is gone.
-The bay is now protected by CONANP and ANP regulations, and you cannot just walk in and start snorkeling.
+The bay is now protected by CONANP regulations and you cannot just walk in and start snorkeling.
 Here is exactly how it works in 2026.

 Tours run from the official kiosk near the public beach entrance.
-Pricing for 2026 is roughly 600-900 pesos per person (around 35-50 USD), which includes the guide, life jacket, and snorkel mask.
+Pricing in 2026 is roughly 600-900 pesos per person (around 35-$50), which includes the guide, life jacket, and snorkel mask.
 Bring your own well-fitting kids snorkel mask - the rentals run too big and leak constantly on smaller faces.

 Reef-safe sunscreen is mandatory.
 Guides will check your bottle.
-Anything with oxybenzone or octinoxate is confiscated, and you will be sent to wash off before you can enter the water.
+Anything with oxybenzone or octinoxate is confiscated and you will be sent to wash off before you can enter the water.
 Bring mineral zinc-based sunscreen only.
+They will not let you slip this one past, ay no.

-Get there at 8 a.m. when the gates open.
+Get there at 8 am when the gates open.
 The turtles feed most actively in the cool morning hours, the water is glassy and clear, and the tour buses from Cancun do not arrive until 10.
-By 11 a.m. the bay is crowded, the water is churned up, and the seagrass beds get harder to see through.
-Plan to be on the beach by 7:30 a.m., have breakfast in the village, and be in the water by 8:30.
+By 11 am the bay is crowded, the water is churned, and the seagrass beds get harder to see through.
+Plan to be on the beach by 7:30, breakfast in the village, in the water by 8:30.
+Híjole, the difference between an 8 am snorkel and an 11 am snorkel is night and day.

-For diapered swimmers, you need a reusable swim diaper - regular diapers swell and disintegrate, and the bay is a marine sanctuary so this matters.
+For diapered swimmers, you need a reusable swim diaper - regular diapers swell and disintegrate, and this is a marine sanctuary so it matters.

 What Ages Can Do the Turtle Snorkel?

-Officially most operators take kids age six and up, with confident swimmers as young as four if accompanied by a parent in the water.
-Our six-year-old did fine in the life jacket.
-Our four-year-old stayed back.
+Officially most operators take kids 6+, with confident swimmers as young as 4 accompanied by a parent in the water.
+Our 7-year-old did fine in the life jacket.
 Honest assessment: if your kid panics putting their face in pool water, this is not the day to push it.
-Akumal Monkey Sanctuary or Yal-ku Lagoon (see below) are better backup plans.
+Yal-ku Lagoon (below) is the better backup.

 A 10-minute walk north of the main bay, Yal-ku is a calm brackish lagoon where freshwater meets saltwater and tropical fish school in incredible numbers.
-There are no turtles, but the snorkeling is gentle, the water is shallow, and there is no guide requirement or time limit.
-Entrance runs about 250 pesos for adults and 175 for kids.
-There are showers, lockers, and shaded picnic areas.
+No turtles, but the snorkeling is gentle, the water is shallow, no guide requirement, no time limit.
+Entrance is about 250 pesos for adults and 175 for kids.
+Showers, lockers, shaded picnic areas.
 We have brought toddlers here who refused the main bay and they had a blast.
 Pack water shoes - the rocky entry into the lagoon is sharp.

 Where to Eat in Akumal Village